How to Apply

 - Do not include courses where grades were assigned as "pass/fail" or "satisfactory".

 Applicants will be prompted to submit a short essay on the following topics.
-Write your essay before starting the online application, save the file, and copy-and-paste the text into the application:
+Write the essay before starting the online application, save the file, and copy-and-paste the text into the application.

 - What is the one thing that sets you apart from other candidates applying to our graduate program?
 (350 word limit)

-- Examine the data in Figure 1.
+- Examine the data in Figure 1 below.
 Describe the results and the clinical implications.
 (150 word limit)

-- English language proficiency: All applicants whose native language is not English must demonstrate English language proficiency through either the TOEFL or IELTS testing systems.
-The test must have been taken within two (2) years of the first semester of enrollment.
+All applicants whose native language is not English must demonstrate English language proficiency.
+Applicants may be asked to have their English proficiency evaluated through either the TOEFL or IELTS testing systems.
+When required, the test must have been taken within two (2) years of the first semester of enrollment.
 Results must be provided directly to KU by the testing service using TOEFL school code 6871.
 Photocopies of scores will not be accepted.

-- References: A reference provides a professional recommendation on your behalf.
+A reference provides a professional recommendation on the applicant's behalf.
 It is preferred that college instructors provide these recommendations, but past supervisors during employment or volunteer positions are also acceptable.
 The recommendations may not be obtained from family members, friends, etc. Please refer to the information for students in selecting references.

 Applicants will enter the names and contact information (including email addresses) of three (3) individuals into the online application.
 The application system will prompt the references to submit a reference letter and automatically send them the graduate letter of recommendation form .
-Note: the recommendation request may be submitted without the online application being submitted.
+Note: the recommendation request may be submitted before the complete online application is submitted.

-Ensure each reference is willing to submit this electronically, and inform him or her that they will be receiving an email from firstname.lastname@example.org requesting them to submit a reference for you online.
+Ensure each reference is willing to submit this electronically, and inform them that they will be receiving an email from firstname.lastname@example.org requesting them to submit a reference for you online.
 Recommenders may use the instructions for reference letter writers for more assistance.

-Transcripts: Please provide a copy of an official transcript including the school's seal from every institution from which a degree has been received.
-In addition, ALL prerequisite courses, even if acquired apart from the degree, must be documented on official transcripts.
-It is appropriate for copies of transcripts to have "copy" watermarks, so do not be alarmed.
-Note: printing a page from a website does not meet this requirement.
-We do not accept student advising reports or any transcript with the words "unofficial transcript" in the header.
-Request an official transcript from your registrar's office, take a photo, and upload directly into your application.
+Request an official transcript from each institution's Office of the Registrar, take a photo or scan it, and upload directly into the online application.
 KU students may send a copy of their transcript directly to email@example.com.
 All transcripts must be uploaded by the student with their online application for the application to be considered complete.
 Transcripts provided to KU in any other way may not be considered part of the application.

-- The IPCD admissions committee reviews applications for admission and makes recommendations to the Office of Graduate Studies for final processing.
+- The admissions committee reviews applications and makes recommendations to the Office of Graduate Studies for final processing.

 - Applicants are notified of application status by April 1 for fall program start.